-MicroAcquire is a dedicated marketplace to buy SaaS businesses.
-The marketplace does not charge sellers a brokerage fee, thus this provides opportunity to buy the business at a lower multiple.
+MicroAcquire is a dedicated marketplace to buy SaaS businesses of all sizes.
+The marketplace does not charge sellers a brokerage fee, providing an opportunity to buy the business at a lower multiple.

 Oftentimes when listing at a brokerage, sellers will ask to “pad” in broker fees.
 This essentially means the buyer is paying the fees.

-MicroAcquire charges buyers an annual subscription fee to gain access to the deals on their platform.
-They do not provide any migration assistance or act as the mediary between the buyer and seller.
+MicroAcquire charges buyers an annual subscription fee of $780 to gain access to the deals on their platform.
+They do not provide any migration assistance or act as the intermediary between the buyer and seller.
 That is up to you.